 Certain accounting policies involve significant judgments and assumptions by management, which have a material impact on the carrying value of assets and liabilities and the recognition of income and expenses.
 Management considers these accounting policies to be critical accounting policies.
 The estimates and assumptions used by management are based on historical experience and other factors, which are believed to be reasonable under the circumstances.
 The significant accounting policies which we believe are the most critical to aid in fully understanding and evaluating our reported financial results are described below.
-Refer to Note 2 "Summary of Significant Accounting Policies" to our audited consolidated financial statements and our unaudited interim financial statements included elsewhere in this prospectus for more detailed information regarding our critical accounting policies.
+Refer to Note 2 "Summary of Significant Accounting Policies" to our consolidated financial statements included elsewhere in this prospectus for more detailed information regarding our critical accounting policies.